Ryzee119/usb64/README.md

 - [x] USB Mass Storage driver to backup mempaks, gameboy ROMs over USB.

 ## Todo
 - [ ] Teensy 4.1 is overkill.
-Port to cheaper platform.
+Port to other platforms
 - [ ] More USB controller drivers
 - [ ] True dual analog sticks with GoldenEye and Perfect Dark
 - [ ] Additional Gameboy MBCs
+- [ ] Raspberry Pi interface or similar for all other USB controllers
 - [ ] Gameboy Camera?

 ## Supported USB Controllers